Ondine Edinburgh

 Custom Mocktail (£5)

 The simple yet classy dining experience at Ondine Edinburgh has made it a perfect dinner date for our trip.
 I absolutely adored the meal and have been genuinely impressed with the seafood quality it offers.
-As mentioned, the service was great too, which really added to the overall experience.
+The service was great too throughout, which really added to the overall experience.
 If you’re a seafood lover like me, Ondine is a must-stop.

 For more food recommendations in Edinburgh, check out our Edinburgh Halal Food Guide and also check out our 5-Day Edinburgh Itinerary Travel Guide!